TylerJG92/WOLAP/docs/changelist.md

 - Auto-levelling has been disabled by default (it can still be toggled on in the settings)
 - In the base game there are many, many item drops that can easily be missed and permanently locked out of.
 Where possible these have been tweaked to be *less* missable, but it's not reasonable to make it impossible in all cases.
 A system has been implemented so that completely missed checks can later be purchased from a shop.
   - The checks that are missed are now sent to the Dirtwater Bartender in **The Jewel Saloon**
-  - All items sold to Lloyd in the saloon will transfer to the Dirtwater Mercantile store **After** the shop ui closes to keep the missed checks location decluttered.

 ## Your Family's Farm (Starting Zone)
 - The gifts you receive from your parents are no longer class-dependent or by choice, they're just one check location each